certtools/intelmq-tutorial/lesson-2.md

 ### Task: add geoip info to the previous feed

+Geolocation information is crucial to determine how to act on received data.
+The file `/opt/intelmq/var/lib/bots/maxmind_geoip/GeoLite2-City.mmdb` contains the free GeoLite2 database.

+Add a geolocation lookup bot to your pipeline and run it and all subsequent bots to see the data in the file.

 ### Answer

 The bot is the "MaxMind GeoIP Expert".
-Parameters:
+The only necessary parameter is:
 * `database`: `/opt/intelmq/var/lib/bots/maxmind_geoip/GeoLite2-City.mmdb`

+TODO: How to check

 ## Experts: add IP 2 ASN enrichment